Port

 Meals not included

-Visit the old port of Sunda Kelapa and catch a view of the amazing Phinisi schooners, made out of Sulawesi ironwood by Bugis Boat Builders.
+At the old port of Sunda Kelapa, catch a view of the amazing Phinisi schooners made out of Sulawesi ironwood by Bugis Boat Builders.
 These beautiful ships comprise the world’s last wind-powered commercial sailing fleet.
-They dock here at the quay here as they have done for centuries and are used to transport the wide range of the Indonesian archipelago’s bounty from island to island.
+They dock here at the quay, as they have done for centuries, and are used to transport the wide range of the Indonesian archipelago’s bounty from island to island.

-Continue with a visit to the Istiqlal Mosque, which was built in 1978 and is one of the largest mosques in Southeast Asia.
-Next, the highlight of your tour is a visit to President Obama’s elementary school.
-You’ll see the new statue of Barack Obama—a depiction of when he was just 10 years old.
-A refreshing cup of java coffee or tea and a local snack will be served as you spend time with the school principal and children who are proud of their association with the illustrious former alumnus.
+Perhaps the highlight of your tour is a visit to President Obama’s elementary school.
+You’ll see a statue of Barack Obama -- a depiction of when he was just 10 years old.
+Enjoy a refreshing cup of java coffee or tea and a local snack as you spend time with the school principal and children who are proud of their association with the illustrious former alumnus.

 Notes:

-The school is open Monday through Friday, 8am to 1pm.
-It is closed Sundays and public holidays.
-On days that the school is closed, you will view it from the outside only—the Principal and children will not be present—and the refreshment will be served at local restaurant.
+The school is open Monday through Friday, 8am to 1pm; it is closed Sundays and public holidays.
+If the school is closed, you will view it from the outside only, and the Principal and children will not be present; refreshments will be served at a local restaurant instead.